The 20+ Best Things To Do In Idaho in the Winter

 Lake Cascade is one of the more famous lakes to fish on in Idaho.
 In fact, they have a competition every year!
 It’s a unique way to go fishing with family and friends throughout the winter!

-Another fun option is ice fishing at Warm Lake.
+Another fun option is ice fishing at Warm Lake or Henry’s Lake near Island Park, Idaho.
 Learn more about ice fishing in Idaho here.

 11. Attend the Sun Valley Music Festival – Winter Season